rfraposa/hadoopbeat/README.md

 # hadoopbeats
 A beat that connects to a Hadoop cluster and queries the JMX metrics.
-The Docker image sets up the environment to write your own custom beat, so there is some work to do after starting the container.
+This Docker image sets up the environment to write your own custom beat, so use it as a starting point for a Beat that runs alongside a Hadoop cluster.

 Build the container (feel free to tag the image with your own custom tag):